shareq2005/CarND-Path-Planning-Project/README.md

 The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.

+### Implementation
+The implementation is mostly in main.cpp, and closely matches the one provided in Udacity's walkthrough of this project.
+For smooth trajectory generation, my implementation makes use of cubic splines.

+I have implemented a simple behavior planner, which is implemented as part of two functions GetOtherCarsState() and UpdateCarLaneAndVelocity().
+The GetOtherCarState basically iterates through the sensor fusion data of all the cars, and determines if any car is either:
+1. Close ahead in the lane
+2. In the lane to the left, i.e. left blind spot.
+3. In the lane to the right, i.e. right blind spot.

+This is done by calculating the projected position of the cars from the sensor fusion data using their speed and distance.
+The projected position is then compared to the position of our car to determine if it falls within a limit.
+The function returns parameter of boolean flags to indicate which of the 3 cases above statisfy.

+The next step is to update the car's velocity, and change lanes if needed.
+This is imple The behavior which I implemented in UpdateCarLaneAndVelocity().
+Basically, the car will stay in it's lane.
+If it encounters a slow moving car ahead, then it checks if there are cars in it's left or right lanes.
+It one of these lanes are free, the car then moves to that lane giving left lane a preference.
+However, if a lane change is not possible due to a car in it's adjacent lane(s), then the car simply stays in the lane and slows down.

+### Testing

+I was able to drive the car successfully around the track.
+Here is an image below which shows the car driven over 6 miles.

 ## Basic Build Instructions

 1. Clone this repo.